onyx-platform/onyx-java/docs/readme/expanded_use_example.md

 ```

 <br>
-Notice that in our onyxplatform.test package, we have a similar class to *SingleJavaTest*, called *SingleCljTest*, which also
+Notice that in our onyxplatform.test package, we have a similar class to <em>SingleJavaTest</em>, called <em>SingleCljTest</em>, which also
-extends our *JobBuilder* convenience class. this class demonstrates how to add and use a pure clojure function in an Onyx workflow using Onyx-Java.
+extends our <em>JobBuilder</em> convenience class. this class demonstrates how to add and use a pure clojure function in an Onyx workflow using Onyx-Java.

 <br><br>